ChristopherWerby/code-modules/README.md

 **v0.4.11**
 _Begin Date - 2021-07-24_

-*	Fix canonical URLs by adding html extension.
+*	Fix canonical URLs by adding HTML extension.
 *	Move unused pagination markup to Elements/markup module.
 *	Remove extra end div for container from templates.
 *	Refactor the Cards module.
 	*	The Cards module is just about layout now.
 There is no content inside of it.
-	*	Pull the top-level-modules and online functions out to a new Top-level-modules and Links module respectively.
+	*	Pull the high-level-modules and online functions out to a new Top-level-modules and Links module respectively.
 		*	Each module calls the Cards module when it needs to make a card for the home page.